oroinc/orocommerce/src/Oro/Bundle/UPSBundle/Resources/doc/time_in_transit.md

 # UPS time in transit.

-Service `oro_ups.cacheable_time_in_transit` can get estimated time in transit and cached for 1 day, based on:
+Service `oro_ups.provider.cacheable_time_in_transit` can get estimated time in transit and cached for 1 day, based on:
  * from zip code
  * to zip code
  * pickup date